 - Replace bulbs one room at a time.
 You’ll have an even bigger lighting mess if you have one tungsten light, another daylight light, and natural light in the same photo!

 - Natural light is always best – if you can turn off your lights, do.

 Just to clarify, I’m not suggesting that you should buy these bulbs for professional shoots.
-These are the bulbs I want at home so that I can get a quick photo of the kids reading to each other on the sofa, or maybe the table full or food for a part.
+These are the bulbs I want at home so that I can get a quick photo of the kids reading to each other on the sofa, or maybe the table full of food for a party.